Sample read · Invented persona

 What you noticed

 Spark in the room.
-Same warning signs as Date 01 by the time we left.
+The same shape as Date 01 by the time we left.

 What the data said

-Pattern repeats.
-Same shape, same data, same warning.
+The familiar pull, again.
+Same shape, same data.
 Below your calibration bar.

 selection · Date 05